imomou/LogFarm/README.md

 # Configuration

-LogFarm by default, it is configured not to write to AWS, it's only going to be enabled when build set to release mode (Web.release.config).
-For the reason, to me most log events and exceptions is not going to be useful during local development.
+LogFarm by default, it is configured not to write to AWS, it's only going to be enabled when build with release mode, which trigger Web.release.config transformation that contains LogFarm references.
+For the reason to me most log events and exceptions often not useful during local development.
 However user can still choose to enable it by following instructions

 ###Enable Elmah